aszala/PaintSkills-Simulator/README.md

 Now you can click build and then select the file location you wish to save the build.

 ## Simulator Modification
-After making a modification you should update `generate_scenes.py` as needed.
+After making a modification you should update `generate_scenes.py` and `data/metadata.json` as needed.

 ### Non-Model Modification / Addition
 Select the `SceneManager` Object in the Main scene.
 This object controls all properties of the simulator.